AI for contract management

 2019.
 ContractPodAi scored $55M for its AI-powered contract management software

-ContractPodAi, a London-based startup that has developed what it describes as AI-powered contract lifecycle management software, is disclosing $55 million in Series B funding.
-ContractPodAi offers an “end-to-end” solution spanning the three main aspects of contract management: contract generation, contract repository and third-party review.
-Its AI offering, which uses IBM’s Watson, claims to streamline the contract management process and reduce the burden on corporate in-house legal teams.
-Customers include Bosch Siemens, Braskem, EDF Energy, Total Petroleum, Benjamin Moore and Freeview.
+ContractPodAi, a startup based in London, has revealed that it has secured $55 million in Series B funding for its AI-powered contract lifecycle management software.
+The company provides a comprehensive solution covering the key areas of contract management, including contract generation, contract repository, and third-party review.
+Leveraging IBM's Watson AI technology, ContractPodAi aims to streamline the contract management process and alleviate the workload on in-house legal teams within corporations.
+Notable customers of ContractPodAi include Bosch Siemens, Braskem, EDF Energy, Total Petroleum, Benjamin Moore, and Freeview.

 2019.
 Lexion raised $4.2M to implement AI for contract management